Utilities (163 programs)

 Cons: Few payout options.
 Limited location scope.
 Takes a while to receive points.
 Coin rates are not accurate.

 Pros: Easy access to Japanese anime games.
 Cross-platform support.
 Read fresh comic series.
-Be up-to-date through articles and events page.
+Be up to date through articles and events page.

 Cons: Comics are Japanese language only.